Actindo-AG/Documentation/PIM/API/05_Products.md

 You can manage your products via API.
 You can create, edit, delete, both permanently and temporary, and list *PIM* products.

 Keys are customer-defined.
 Therefore, the fields displayed in the following request samples should just serve as an example.
 You have to include all required fields in your request and provide them with a value.
 Any ID values you need, for example, the **attributeSetId**, must be an existing value in the *DataHub* module.
 You can find out an entity ID via user interface or via API, see [Entity data](./04_EntityData.md).

 Depending on the data you want to specify, you have to add the corresponding field to your request.
-For a complete list of the attributes included in the attribute set of the product you want to add, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
-Alternatively, you can find a list of all existing PIM attributes under *DataHub > Settings > Attributes*.
+For a complete list of the attributes included in the attribute set of the product you want to address, you can check the corresponding attribute set in the *DataHub* module under *DataHub > Settings > Attribute sets*.
+Alternatively, you can find a list of all existing PIM attributes under *PIM > Settings > Attributes*.

+[comment]: <> (PIM > Settings > Attribute sets / PIM > Settings > Attributes)

 If necessary, you can get a list of all attributes you have created in the *DataHub* module, both in the user interface and via API.
 To obtain a list in the user interface, go to *DataHub > Attributes* and filter the attribute list by any criteria you wish, e.g. by attribute name starting with *"pim_"*.
 To get a list of all pim attributes via API, see [List the attributes in an attribute set](./04_EntityData.md#list-the-attributes-in-an-attribute-set).